criipto/docs-old/getting-started/token-contents.md

 ```
 The `hetu` field is the personal identity code.

-## Mobillivarmenne
+### innish Trust Network - Mobillivarmenne
-Similar to what you get from TUPAS, but `satu` will have a value as well.
+Same as BankID, except the `satu` property will have a value as well.